OpenNebula/addon-linstor/README.md

 the OpenNebula install guide for your distribution on how to manually configure the oneadmin user account.

-The Storage nodes must use storage pools created with a driver that's capabile if making snapshots such as the thin LVM plugin.
+The Storage nodes must use storage pools created with a driver that's capable of making snapshots, such as the thin LVM plugin.

 In this example preparation of thinly-provisioned storage using LVM for Linstor, you must create a volume group and thinLV using LVM on each storage node.